gupta-himanshu/apache-pekko-banking-sample/README.md

 * Observe the logs.
 You will know your cluster has successfully formed when the first node (running on port 2551) reports:

 ```
-Node [akka://Loyalty@127.0.0.1:2552] is JOINING, roles [dc-default]
+Node [pekko://Credibility@127.0.0.1:2552] is JOINING, roles [dc-default]
-Leader is moving node [akka://Loyalty@127.0.0.1:2552] to [Up]
+Leader is moving node [pekko://Credibility@127.0.0.1:2552] to [Up]
 ```

 * The second node (running on port 2552) should report:

 ```
-Cluster Node [akka://Loyalty@127.0.0.1:2552] - Welcome from [akka://Loyalty@127.0.0.1:2551]
+Cluster Node [pekko://Credibility@127.0.0.1:2552] - Welcome from [pekko://Credibility@127.0.0.1:2551]
 ```

-2. At this point, we have enabled Akka Clustering in our application.
-This creates the foundation for other Akka features such as Akka Cluster Sharding.
+2. At this point, we have enabled Pekko Clustering in our application.
+This creates the foundation for other Pekko features such as Pekko Cluster Sharding.
 Try the following experiment:

 ```
 $ ./credibility.sh -p 8000 -a sample credit 100